mustafaAlgun/Vodafone-Connection-Project/README.md

 The code and the results should be included in a jupyter notebook, properly commented (just like a laboratory report) so it can be understood without a person explaining it, and including the results (plots, tables, etc.).

 The notebook has to be committed with all the cells executed.

+# Project Details

+The solution commented in detail can be found in "HLP_Final_Project.ipynb" Jupyter Notebook file.